mehulmehul1/post-scheduler-dev/PRPs/kamo-prp-full.md

 # CRITICAL: Mini‑app metadata (OpenGraph and `fc:frame` tags) must be included in page headers and manifest for correct embedding:contentReference[oaicite:14]{index=14}.
 # CRITICAL: Avoid storing private keys in the client; use signer delegation and wallet providers for any signing operations:contentReference[oaicite:15]{index=15}.
 # CRITICAL: At this stage we provide stub implementations only; actual logic will be implemented in subsequent PRPs.
-# NOTE: Expo’s `ImageManipulator` supports basic operations (crop, rotate, flip) but not advanced filters out‑of‑the‑box; custom filters may require third‑party libraries or shaders.
-Be cautious when adding complex filters to ensure performance on mobile devices.
-Sticker dragging and pinch gestures may require proper configuration of `react-native-gesture-handler` and `react-native-reanimated`.
+# NOTE: Expo’s `ImageManipulator` supports basic operations (crop, rotate, flip) but not advanced filters out‑of‑the‑box; we will leverage IMG.LY CreativeEditor SDK (CESDK, @imgly/editor-react-native), a native module requiring Expo Prebuild + EAS Dev Client, for advanced effects, overlays, and video editing.
+Ensure proper configuration of `react-native-gesture-handler` and `react-native-reanimated`.

 Implementation Blueprint
 Data Models and Schemas